Call us for free consultation (435) 673-9990

 “No Fault” benefits will pay up to $1,500 for the funeral, burial, or cremation expenses for a deceased person.

-4. Survivor Benefits
+4. Survivor benefits

 “No Fault” insurance will compensate a person’s heirs in the total amount of $3,000 on account of the death of a person.

 In the event of an automobile accident, these four benefits from your No Fault insurance will usually not cover all accident-related medical expenses but are intended to give a measure of relief to injured persons regardless of who was at fault.
-Please contact our office to learn more about Utah "No Fault" coverage and how we can help you access those benefits should you need them.

 The Liability Claim

 As discussed above, in the event of a motor vehicle accident, your auto insurance will typically be the first to step up and pay regardless of who is at fault (No-Fault (PIP) claim).
 Unfortunately, most accidents result in damages in excess of the PIP or No-Fault medical benefits that are available.
-If that is the case, a personal injury claim can now be made against the driver who caused the crash.
+If that is the case, a claim or case can now be made against the driver who caused the crash.
 This is often referred to as a third party or liability claim.

 In order to be successful in making a liability claim, it becomes necessary to prove four things.
 We must show: